shubhamchheta/selective-kv-cache-updates/README.md

 The selective update strategy was compared with rebuilding the complete KV cache from the updated document.

 <img width="596" height="388" alt="image" src="https://github.com/user-attachments/assets/4fd3883a-3538-4a6d-85bc-12b9b65c21b5" />

 ---

-## Main observation

-The benefit of selective cache updates depends strongly on the position of the modification.
-When a change occurs near the end of the document, most of the existing prefix cache remains valid and can be reused.
-For example:
-Chapter 8 changed

-[C1] [C2] [C3] [C4] [C5] [C6] [C7]  | [C8']
- └──────────────────────────────────┘
-             85.67% reused
-When the modification occurs near the beginning, a much larger portion of the document must be recomputed:
-Chapter 2 changed

-[C1]  | [C2'] [C3] [C4] [C5] [C6] [C7] [C8]
-      └────────────────────────────────────┘
-                    recompute
-This explains why the speedup decreases as the modification moves toward the beginning of the document.

----